livegnik/2way-poc-design/02-architecture/managers/02-storage-manager.md

 ## 9. Transactions and concurrency

 * Only one writer at a time.
-* Writes use immediate transactions.
+* Writes use immediate transactions to maintain the envelope atomicity described in `01-protocol/03-serialization-and-envelopes.md`.
 * Reads use snapshot isolation.
 * Savepoints are used for nested operations.
 * Busy timeouts are enforced.